 The sixth annual study, however, noted that the underserved are shifting away from payday lenders, both in-store and online.
 Ostensibly, they’re becoming wiser about the high costs of payday loans.

 Researchers discovered that personal marketplace loans soared 210 percent in 2015.
-At the same time, the use of short-term, high-interest loans declined by 23 percent, which is the sharpest drop in years.
+At the same time, the use of short-term, high-interest personal loans for bad credit declined by 23 percent, which is the sharpest drop in years.
 The study authors allude to the new regulations and market forces that are helping underserved consumers to take advantage of installment loans and subprime credit cards.

 Despite the transition from payday loans to long-term credit, underserved Americans are still spending an exorbitant amount on fees and interest.
 For long-term credit, the underserved are forking over $55.2 billion.
 For short-term credit products, the underserved are doling out $26.2 billion.
 This is a lot of money just to conduct spending in the marketplace.